 3<div className={styles}>Hello World!</div>

-This example shows how to use emotion to style a div element with a hotpink color.
+This example shows how to use emotion to style a React component with a simple CSS rule.

 1import styled from 'styled-components';

-This example shows how to use styled-components to style a div element with a hotpink color.
+This example shows how to use styled-components to style a React component with a simple CSS rule.

 A CSS-in-JS library that works like styled-components but compiles your styles to real CSS files at build time.
 This means better performance because there's no runtime styling overhead.